spicysomtam/jenkins-deploy-eks-via-terraform/README.md

 ## Why not use eksctl?

 Why not use `eksctl`?
 This repo predates `eksctl` and AWS support for it.

-I might create an `eksctl` based deployment as it saves alot of development effort compared to `terraform`.
-Tis the nature of technology: nothing stays the same and something better may come along!
-A good devops practice: use whatever is easiest!
-If I was to do this again I would probably use `eksctl`.
+I have now created a `eksctl` based deployment as it saves alot of development effort compared to `terraform` and solves inconsistencies and issues `eks` has.
+I would now suggest using my `eksctl` version [here](https://github.com/spicysomtam/jenkins-deploy-eks-via-eksctl) rather than this `terraform` based version.

 ## Use of EC2 instances via node groups